-Then there are days that you put the two together, and you realize that these are your new favorite treat!
+Then there are days that you put peanut butter cups inside cookie dough and realize that these are your new favorite treat!

 Chocolate and peanut butter…it is a match that just cannot be equaled.
 Ever!

 I decided to dip the peanut butter cup cookie dough truffles in melted white chocolate.
 But feel free to use whatever flavor you like or have on hand.

 Using all chocolate would make these death by chocolate truffles!
 Oh, yeah!